twilio/voice-quickstart-android/README.md

 <img width="700px" src="images/quickstart/server_key_sender_id.png">"

-Make sure the generated `google-services.json` is downloaded to the `/app` directory of the quickstart project to replace the existing `/app/google-services.json` stub json file.
+Make sure the generated `google-services.json` is downloaded to the `app` directory of the quickstart project to replace the existing `app/google-services.json` stub json file.
+If you are using the Firebase plugin make sure to remove the stub `google-services.json` file first.

 As a final step re-run the application from Android Studio to ensure the APK now has the latest `google-services.json` file.